 Farm Tours

-Farm tours are available for small groups and families to meet, feed, interact with and walk with our alpacas.
+We offer farm tours for smaller groups and families to meet, feed, interact with and walk with our alpacas.

 For full details and to book your experience of these wonderful animals, please go to our reservation form.